awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-image-builder.md

 ## I accidentally quit a background service on the image builder and got disconnected\.
 I am now unable to connect to that image builder\.<a name="troubleshooting-06"></a>

 Try stopping the image builder, restarting it and connecting to it again\.
-If the problem persists, you need to launch \(create\) a new image builder\.
+If the problem persists, you must launch \(create\) a new image builder\.
 Do not stop any background services running on the image builder instance\.
 Doing so may interrupt your image builder session or interfere with the image creation\.

 ## The application fails to launch in test mode\.<a name="troubleshooting-07"></a>